dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 - A process called DOMAIN

-By default, the layout file is located in the /etc/dcache/layouts directory, with a filename formed by concatenating this machine’s hostname with .conf.
-For example, if the machine is called dcache.example.org then the default layout file path is /etc/dcache/layouts/dcache.example.org.conf.

-But for this tutorial we will create a mylayout.conf where the confugurations would be stored.
+For this tutorial we will create a mylayout.conf where the confugurations would be stored.

 First we update the file /etc/dcache/dcache.conf, appending the following line: